scenariomartin/EnglishWords/words.md

    trial 1

 curb
 preclude
+restrain v
-restraint ::PN ,in the absence of internal, moral restraints, external ones can only do so much. restrict restriction              internet
+restraint n ::PN ,in the absence of internal, moral restraints, external ones can only do so much. restrict restriction              internet
   strict :exact 3                 inter:bury
   strike ::hit knock airstrike:raid knot :shoelace
-         :罢工，罢课
+         :罢工，罢课      lace 1
-   Prep.struck
+   Prep.struck           place
    striking ,it was striking to me that Putin himself said that in his press conference. district 2  district
              instruct 1